nicholasmurphy2/nicholasmurphy2/README.md

 ### Hi there 👋

 My name is Nicholas Murphy
-\nI am a 3rd year software engineering student
+I am a 3rd year software engineering student